faakolore/ussd/README.md

 | session | USSD session ID |
 | msisdn | The number making the USSD request |

-The USSD screen that is sent to the user is represented by `Screens` which extend the `TNM\USSD\Screen` class.
+The USSD screen that is sent to the user is represented by `Screens` which extend the `Faakolore\USSD\Screen` class.

 ### Request Payload